sonicarchetype/TR909/README.md

 ## Foreword

-The Roland TR-909 is more than a drum machine—it's a legend that shaped the sound of electronic music for decades.
+The TR-909 is more than a drum machine—it's a legend that shaped the sound of electronic music for decades.
 This project is a faithful, software-based reimagining of the 909, designed for musicians, producers, and tinkerers who crave that iconic workflow and sound, but with the convenience and flexibility of the web.

 **Why this project?**
 We love the 909.
 We wanted to capture its unique feel, quirks, and immediacy—while adding new features, modern UI, and the ability to run anywhere.
 This is not just a clone; it's a tribute, an upgrade, and a playground for rhythm lovers.